-If you've been reading the blog lately, you surely are not surprised that I'm here today with some of my blogging girlfriends for our second annual Fall Open House.
-I've been dropping hints all over the place (ahem, Spiked Warm Apple Cider…Pumpkin Cheesecake Bars)… I've realized that I filling our home with the flavors and aromas of fall is as important as the fall decor to fully embrace the season.
+If you’ve been reading the blog lately, you surely are not surprised that I’m here today with some of my blogging girlfriends for our second annual Fall Open House (you can check out my first fall home tour right here).
+I’ve been dropping hints all over the place (ahem, Spiked Warm Apple Cider…Pumpkin Cheesecake Bars)… I’ve realized that I filling our home with the flavors and aromas of fall is as important as the fall decor to fully embrace the season.

 So, I hope you can take a little time out of your busy day to stop by our Fall Open House tour.
 I have prepared hot cider (with or without a little sumpin-sumpin in it), pumpkin cheesecake bars and am thrilled to celebrate the coming of fall with you.